Tariff Resources

 We’re committed to keeping our customers informed about how tariff regulations may affect product pricing and availability.
 This page provides clear, up-to-date information on U.S. import tariffs.

-Last Updated: August 25th, 2025
+Last Updated: November 5th, 2025

 Chief’s Response to Tariffs